 Judgment No. 3767 of 2018: Compensation for Non-Pecuniary Damage and the Relevance of Residence

-The Case at Hand
+The Case Under Review

 Legal Principles Established by the Court

-With judgment No. 3767, the Court of Cassation upheld the appeal, emphasizing several fundamental principles:
+With judgment no. 3767, the Court of Cassation upheld the appeal, emphasizing several fundamental principles:

 Conclusions